gbdev/pandocs/content/SGB_Functions.md

 the Game Boy window (for example, *Mario\'s Picross* does this, as does *WildSnake* to a lesser extent).

+All borders repeat tiles.
+Assuming that the blank space for the GB screen is a single tile, as is the letterbox in a widescreen border, a border defining all unique tiles would have to define this many tiles:

+-   (256\*224-160\*144)/64+1 = 537 tiles in fullscreen border
+-   (256\*176-160\*144)/64+2 = 346 tiles in widescreen border

+But the CHR RAM allocated by SGB for border holds only 256 tiles.
+This means a fullscreen border must repeat at least 281 tiles and a widescreen border at least 90.

 ### SGB Command 18h - OBJ\_TRN

 Used to transfer OBJ attributes to SNES OAM memory.
 Unlike all other